scientific-python/learn.scientific-python.org/content/_index.md

 title = 'Community Guide'
 link = '/community'
 body = '''
-Learn how to manage the community of your open-source project.
+Learn how to manage the community of an open-source project.
 '''

 {{< /grid >}}